SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Aliases: emoji

 - **%forcedeleteprofile** `<@user>`
-    - Info: **Admin only.** deletes the profile of the mentioned user.
+    - Info: **Admin only.** deletes the profile of the mentioned User.
     - Example: `%forcedeleteprofile @Phxenix`

 - **%forcereportmatch** `<@winner> <@loser>`
-    - Info: **Admin only.** If a user abandons their ranked match an admin will use this to report the match anyways.
-Mention the users or use User IDs.
+    - Info: **Admin only.** If someone abandons their ranked match an admin will use this to report the match anyways.
+Mention the Members or use Member IDs.
 Has a 41 second cooldown.
 Only works in the Training Grounds Server.
     - Example: `%forcereportmatch @Tabuu 3.0 @Phxenix`
     - Aliases: forcereportgame